 - To reject all actions, words and attitudes which victimise or diminish people, and to make clear that these are sins of which to repent.

-- To engage pastorally and gently with those who become regular attenders and are open about being in a sexual relationship outside of heterosexual marriage; to make it clear to them that we are all sinners in need of grace and forgiveness, and that to profess Jesus as their Lord calls them to repentance in this area of life, as in any other.
+- To engage pastorally and gently with those who become regular attenders and are open about being in a sexual relationship outside of heterosexual marriage; to make it clear to them that we are all sinners in need of grace and forgiveness, and that to profess Jesus as our Lord calls us all to repentance in this area of life, as in any other.

 - To exhort all who come to Baptism or Holy Communion to do so with a truly penitent heart and lively faith, heeding the warning of God's word to so judge ourselves that we practice repentance, pursue holiness and, above all things, give thanks to God for the redemption of the world by the atoning death of our Saviour, the Lord Jesus Christ.